jstetich/LCWMD_Monitoring/Derived_Data/Make_Complete_Data.md

 like an AR2 or AR3.)

-The basic idea is to create a variable that is lagged appropriately, so I know whether the NEXT row contains data, Then I can retain rows that EITHER contain data, or for which the NEXT row contains data.
+The basic idea is to create a variable that is lagged appropriately, so we know whether the NEXT row contains data, Then I can retain rows that EITHER contain data, or for which the NEXT row contains data.

 The dplyr::lead() function can “look forward” one row to see if we have